-If you hit your second trimester, you’re probably sporting a tiny little bump instead of just looking out of shape and should generally start feeling a lot better and more energetic.
-But for some women, this is when hip pain begin to appear.
+Once you hit your second trimester, you're probably sporting a tiny little bump, and should generally start feeling a lot better and more energetic than in your first trimester.
+But for some women, this is when hip pain begins to appear.

 Some experts relate it to sciatica, which is a condition where your sciatic nerve gets pinched and radiates pain into the buttocks, thighs and hips, or round ligament pain in your groin area, which is a result of the ligaments stretching to accommodate for pregnancy and childbirth.